 In some instances, we may also find worn steering or suspension components that are affecting your alignment.
 The alignment machines used by A+ Japanese Auto Repair are impressive in the technology they use to align your tires.

-Below are a few photos showing an alignment machine using laser guidance helps adjust an alignment to vehicle specifications (Fig B.) The computer of the alignment machine takes the toe, tracking, camber, and caster readings with precise laser measurements and feeds the data back to the alignment machine.
-Our technician can then make manual adjustments to the steering and suspension components.
-(Fig C.)
+Below are a few photos showing what an alignment specification sheet looks like.
+Alignment machines use laser guided sensors to measure precise angles of suspension so we can make precise adjustments to the steering and suspension components.
+(Fig A.).
+The computer of the alignment machine takes the toe, tracking, camber, and caster readings with precise laser measurements and feeds the data back to the alignment machine.

 Is the Wheel Alignment and Wheel Balance the same thing?

 Wheel Alignment is often confused with wheel balancing but they are actually completely different.
-The wheel alignment is the angle and direction of the tires.
-The wheel balance is how the rubber is balanced on the vehicle rim.
+The wheel alignment is the angle and direction of the tires relative to the ground.
+The wheel balance is how the rubber tire and metal rim (wheel) are mated together during tire installation.
+Wheel balance issues are remedied by adding weights in specific places on the rim (wheel.
 If a wheel is out of balance, it will cause a vibration at highway speeds that can be felt in the steering wheel and sometimes the rest of the vehicle.
 If the alignment is out, it can cause excessive tire wear or cause the vehicle to pull left or right.

 A+ Japanese Auto Repair are Wheel Alignment Experts